getcloudnativelabs/iaas-deploy-use-case/README.md

 The `default` credentials will be used for regular deployments, whereas the *testing* credentials will be used for deployment testing purposes only.

-2. Set the AWS region for your testing activities in `terraform-testing.tfvars` and `.env`, respectively:
+3. Set the AWS region for your testing activities in `terraform-testing.tfvars` and `.env`, respectively:

 ```
-# terraform-testing.tfvars
 aws_profile = "staging"
 aws_region  = "{YOUR_REGION}"
 ```

 ```
-# .env
 export AWS_DEFAULT_REGION={YOUR_REGION}
 ```

 The settings in `.terraform-testing.tfvars` will be used when executing test deployments, whereas those in `.env` will be used when validating deployed infrastructure components.

-3. Provide your settings in `terraform.tfvars` (see `variables.tf` for supported options):
+4. Provide your settings in `terraform.tfvars` (see `variables.tf` for supported options):

 ```
 ec2_key_name = "{YOUR_EC2_KEY_NAME}"